All of our content is approved by our in-house experts

-We've put together some tips on finding and employing a builder to repair your home.
+We've put together some tips to help you find and employ a builder to repair your home.

 - Ask neighbours, friends and family to recommend building firms who've done work for them.

-- Visit websites that help find a builder, which generally include feedback comments from people who've used the builder to repair their home.
+- Visit websites that help you find a builder, with reviews from people who've used them to repair their home.

-- Talk to a tradesperson who you've used before; even if they don't do the type of work you need, they can often put you in touch with tradesperson that they've worked with.
+- Talk to a tradesperson who you've used before; even if they don't do the type of work you need, they can often put you in touch with someone they've worked with.

-- Get more than one quote to compare prices.
+- Get quotes from more than one builder so you can compare prices.

-Useful things to do before you agree to employ a builder
+What to do before you employ a builder

-- Ask whether the work is covered by a guarantee, this may be provided by the builder themselves or they provide an insurance-backed warranty.
+- Is the work covered by a guarantee?
+This may be provided by the builder themselves or included in an insurance-backed warranty.

-- Write down what you want done, which can include detailed drawings, such as those submitted for planning and Building Regulations approval.
-Make enough copies to send a full set to each builder you ask to quote for the work.
+- Can they do exactly what you want?
+Write down what building work you need doing.
+Include detailed drawings, like the ones used for planning and building regulations approval.
+Make enough copies to send a full set to each builder you ask for a quote.

-- Make sure the builders' quotes cover everything you'd like done, including supply of materials, removal of rubbish and 'making good' after the work is finished.
+- Make sure the builders' quotes cover everything you'd like done, including supply of materials, removal of rubbish and 'making good' after the work's finished.

 - Make sure the builder has the appropriate level of public liability insurance for the work to be done at your home.